-|Calendar year||A 12 month period starting January 1 at 12:01 Pacific Standard Time.
+|A 12-month period starting January 1 at 12:01 Pacific Standard Time.

 |A percentage of the cost of services that the insured person have to pay.
 For example, a plan may pay 90% of the charges and the insurer pay 10%.

 |The amount that an insured person must pay up-front at the time of service for a covered benefit.
 There may be additional charges (co-insurance) for additional services performed.
 For example, with SHIP, there is a $15 co-pay for each primary care office visit.

 |Medical expenses incurred by an insured person that meet the insurance benefit requirements for being eligible for benefit payments.

 |A Customary and Reasonable charge, as determined annually by the Insurance provider, is a charge which falls within the common range of fees billed by a majority of physicians for a procedure in a given geographic region, or which is justified based on the complexity or the severity of treatment for a specific case.
 When a non-network physician is used, the patient is responsible for payment of all charges in excess of the Insurance Provider's C&R payment.

 |The amount that must be paid by the insured person for health care services before the insurance carrier will pay claims.

 |An emergency is a sudden, serious, and unexpected acute illness, injury or condition (including sudden and unexpected severe pain) that you reasonably perceive could permanently endanger your health if medical treatment is not received immediately.
 The insurance carrier has sole and final determination as to whether services were rendered in connection with an emergency.

 |Services provided in connection with the initial treatment of a medical or psychiatric emergency.

 |An agency or organization primarily engaged in providing palliative care (pain control and symptom relief) to terminally ill persons and supportive care to those persons and their families to help them cope with the terminal illness.
 This care may be provided in the home or on an inpatient basis.
 A Hospice must be certified by Medicare as a hospice, recognized by Medicare as a hospice demonstration site, or accredited as a hospice by the Joint Commission on Accreditation of Health Care Organizations.

 |A Hospital is a facility that provides diagnosis, treatment and care for persons who need acute inpatient hospital care under the supervision of physicians.
 It must be licensed as a general acute care hospital according to state and local laws.
 It must also be registered as a general hospital by the American Hospital Association and meet accreditation standards of the Joint Commission on Accreditation of Health Care Organizations.
 For the limited purpose of inpatient care, the definition of hospital also includes psychiatric health facilities (only for the acute phase of a mental or nervous disorder), and residential treatment centers.

 |The amount of total claims payments an insurance plan will make for a member the entire time they are covered by the plan.
 Any amounts above the lifetime maximum is the member's responsibility.

 |Limited Fee Schedule/

-|The amount paid to providers who are not particpating in the insurance carrier's network, usually a percentage of their total billed charges.
+|The amount paid to providers who are not participating in the insurance carrier's network, usually a percentage of their total billed charges.
 Only a portion of the amount that a non-participating provider charges for services is a covered expense under SHIP; the member is responsible for all charges above the coverage level.

-|Medically Necessary services or supplies are deternined by the Insurance carrier to be:
+|Medically Necessary services or supplies are determined by the Insurance carrier to be:

 In determining medical necessity, the Insurance carrier will take into account the results of a review by its medical director and/or by independent medical professionals selected by the Insurance carrier, including professionals who treat the type of disease or condition involved.

 |Mental or nervous disorders, for the purposes of this plan, are conditions that affect thinking and the ability to figure things out, perception, mood and behavior.
 A mental or nervous disorder is recognized primarily by symptoms or signs that appear as distortions of normal thinking, distortions of the way things are perceived (e.g., seeing or hearing things that are not there), moodiness, sudden and/or extreme changes in mood, depression, and/or unusual behavior such as depressed behavior or highly agitated or manic behavior.

 Any condition meeting this definition is a mental or nervous disorder no matter what the cause of the condition may be; but medical conditions that are caused by your behavior that may be associated with these mental conditions (e.g., self-inflicted injuries) and treatment of severe mental disorders are not subject to plan limitations that apply to mental or nervous disorders (See definition of Severe Mental Illness).

 |Negotiated Rate or Network Rate is the amount Participating Providers agree to accept as payment in full for covered services.
 This rate is usually lower than their normal charge.
 These rates are determined by the Insurance Carrier's Participating Provider Agreements.

 Note: The providers indicated by asterisks (*) are covered only by referral of physician as defined above.

-|Plan Year/Benefit Year||For 2019-2020: A 12 month period starting August 1 at 12:00am PST and ending the following July 31 at 11:59pm.|
+|For 2021-2022: A 12-month period starting August 1 at 12:00 am PST and ending the following July 31 at 11:59 pm.

-|Premium||Amount you pay to be enrolled in an insurance plan.
-For example, the 2019-20 SHIP premium for undergraduates is $1,643 per semester.|
+|The amount you pay to be enrolled in an insurance plan.
+For example, the 2021-22 SHIP premium for undergraduates is $1,894 per semester.

 |A charge considered not to be excessive based on the circumstances of the care provided including: